 Most branches offer 24 hour Automatic Teller Machines (ATM).

-Once you've settled in it's recommended you work out a budget covering costs including clothing, food, accommodation, transport and entertainment.
-Travel costs and child care, if applicable, should also be taken into account.
+While studying in Australia it is recommended you work out a budget covering costs including; clothing, food, accommodation, transport and entertainment.
+Travel costs and child care, if applicable, should also be taken into consideration.
 It’s important to be aware of how much money you spend and where you are spending it.
-Sticking to a budget will ensure you are on top of where your money goes.
+Sticking to a budget will ensure you are aware of where your money is being spent.

 Read more about budgeting at www.moneysmart.gov.au